rizac/web-KPI-memo/README.md

    PROs:

-   1. Privacy (or more in general, full control over what can be disseminated or not)
+   1. Privacy (100% data owneership) and full control over what can be disseminated or not

    2. No injection of JavaScript code in your hosted HTML, which in turn allows to:

       2a.
-Keep code and analytics separated
+Keep core and analytics codebase separated

       2b.
 Track each request, not only HTML pages.
-In other words, we will be able to track access to URLs serving all possible data formats (e.g. RestFul APIs URLs)
+In other words, track access to URLs serving any data format (e.g. RestFul APIs URLs)

    CONs:

    1. By tracking the server log and not single HTML pages, a lot of noise might be generated (e.g. by [web crawlers](https://en.wikipedia.org/wiki/Web_crawler)).
-      Users will need to spend some time filtering this in the final report page
+      Although with some settings the output can be cleaned up, users might need to spend some time filtering the final report page

-   2. In several cases, some knoweledge of server logs might be required (see e.g. `logorotate` below)
+   2. In several cases, some knoweledge of [server logs might be required](#Servers-Logging-and-logrotate)

 </details>

-## Viaualize Analytics in HTML

 First Install GoAccess (`brew install goaccess` on macos, see [here](https://goaccess.io/download) otherwise).

-Assuming you are in the log directory, and that the directory contains a GEoIP database named `dbip-country-lite.mmdb` (see [Download GeoIP database](#download-geoip-database) for info.
+Assuming you are in the [log directory](#Servers-Logging-and-logrotate), and that the directory contains a GEoIP database named `dbip-country-lite.mmdb` (see [Download GeoIP database](#download-geoip-database) for info.
 For ref, a database file is included in this repo, but it is not regularly updated)

 1. To create an HTML report of **all log files** (compressed and uncompressed):